 Tulare Lake Basin

-In the spring, the shallow lake near Visalia could cover as much as 790 square miles, or four times the surface area of Lake Tahoe.
-By the end of the hot San Joaquin Valley summer, however, the giant lake – once the largest freshwater body west of the Mississippi River – could disappear primarily due to evaporation.
+In the spring, the shallow lake near Visalia could cover as much as 790 square miles or four times the surface area of Lake Tahoe.
+However, by the end of the hot San Joaquin Valley summer, the giant lake – once the largest freshwater body west of the Mississippi River – could disappear primarily due to evaporation.

-Tulare Lake and its tule marsh complex that once dominated the Central California landscape is no longer featured on maps.
-The dormant lake reappears only during years of extreme precipitation in the central and southern Sierra, when dams impounding the rivers that once fed the lake swell above their flood-control caps.
-The lake partly refilled in 1969, 1983, 1997 and again in 2023 when more than a dozen atmospheric rivers hit California.
+Tulare Lake and its tule marsh complex that once dominated the Central California landscape are no longer featured on maps.
+The dormant lake reappears only during years of extreme precipitation in the central and southern Sierra, when dams on rivers that once fed the lake swell above their flood-control caps.
+The lake partly refilled in 1969, 1983, 1997, and again in 2023 when more than a dozen atmospheric rivers hit California.

 In 2023, the revived lake caused widespread flooding of communities and farmland.
 The flooding was precipitated by heavy rainfall and meltwater from the largest snowpack ever recorded in the southern Sierra.
-The impact of the flooding is expected to be prolonged and cause billions of dollars in farming losses in parts of Fresno, Kern, Kings and Tulare counties.
+The flooding caused billions of dollars in farming losses in parts of Fresno, Kern, Kings and Tulare counties.

 Tulare Lake was originally home to the Yokuts, a group of Native American tribes that spoke similar languages and lived near the Kings, Kaweah, Tule and Kern rivers that fed the lake.
-For thousands of years the tribes thrived in the basin’s diverse habitats, from wetlands and vernal pools to oak woodlands and riparian forests.
-The Yokuts enjoyed an abundance of wildlife and native fish, including pikeminnow, hitch and chinook salmon.
+For thousands of years, the tribes thrived in the basin’s diverse habitats, from wetlands and vernal pools to oak woodlands and riparian forests.
+The Yokuts enjoyed abundant wildlife and native fish, including pikeminnow, hitch and chinook salmon.

 The Tulare Lake Basin dramatically changed after the Gold Rush as miners left the mountains for the valley.
 The new settlers drove out the Indigenous communities, diverted the rivers and drained the marshes for farming.
 They built canals, levees and eventually dams, notably Pine Flat on the Kings River, Terminus on the Kaweah and Success on the Tule—robbing the lake of its water sources.